How to Hem Curtains WITHOUT Sewing in Two Ways

 When buying curtains, it is often hard to find them in that perfect length for every window.
 Of course you want to avoid getting expensive custom made curtains in the exact length you need.
 So hemming them can be a regular occurrence.
 Many can just simply run them through their sewing machines.
 Others aren’t so talented and/or don’t have a sewing machine, like me!
-So I came across two ways you can hem curtains without sewing.
+So I came across how to hem curtains without sewing in two ways.
 They are so easy, too!

 (This post contains affiliate links.
 This means I receive a small compensation at no cost to you.
 For example, as an Amazon Associate I earn from qualifying purchases.
 You can read more about it here.
 Thank you for your support!)